Experienced Oklahoma City Lawyer Helping Clients Complete Short Sales

 - Some homeowners are eligible for relocation assistance to ensure they can find another home quickly after the short sale transaction is complete.

 Learn more about the short sale process—and whether or not it is the right option for you—by contacting the experienced attorneys at Mitchell & Hammond right away.

 Schedule A Free Consultation With Our Short Sales Lawyer in Oklahoma City

-If you are in danger of losing your home, contact the short sale attorneys at Mitchell & Hammond as soon as possible.
+If you are in danger of losing your home, contact the bankruptcy attorneys at Mitchell & Hammond as soon as possible.
 We have helped thousands of clients get their finances back on track after experiencing hardships.
 Tell us more about your financial struggles so we can determine if a short sale is the right option for you.
 To schedule a free consultation, call the short sale attorneys at Hammond Law Firm at 405-216-0007 or submit your information via the form on this website.